Veterinary Chiropractic care is a manual therapy, which can be used for many health and performance problems.

 - Altered sitting position (so-called “puppy sitting”) or lying on one side only

-Qualified chiropractors are trained to recognize and treat subluxations, however you can look for signs yourself:
+Qualified animal chiropractors are trained to recognise and treat subluxations, however you can look for signs yourself:

 The animal should be able to move freely in all directions without tension.

 Using a treat if necessary, ask the animal to turn its head and neck to the side so that it touches its flank with its nostrils.
 Less mobility one side compared to the other could indicate a problem in the cervical vertebrae.